Gaye Andrews, Ph.D., MFT

 Bruce N. Eimer, Ph.D., ABPP

 Bruce N. Eimer, Ph.D., ABPP., is a licensed clinical psychologist in Philadelphia who has been in practice for over 20 years.
 He is the Director and CEO of The Behavior Center.
 Dr. Eimer holds the following certifications: Board Certified Diplomate of the American Board of Professional Psychology (ABPP) in Cognitive-Behavioral Psychology, Fellow and Approved Consultant in Clinical Hypnosis with the American Society of Clinical Hypnosis, Fellow with the American Academy of Cognitive and Behavioral Psychology, Fellow and Board Certified Diplomate with the American Academy of Pain Management, Fellow and Board Certified Diplomate with the American Board of Medical Psychotherapists.
 He is a member of the Society for Psychological Hypnosis of the American Psychological Association and the Society for Clinical and Experimental Hypnosis.
 He in an Advisory Editor for the American Journal of Clinical Hypnosis and Contemporary Psychology.
-He has published numerous books and articles, just some of which are listed as follows.
+He has published numerous books and articles

 Patricia A. Farrell, Ph.D.